TheRenegadeCoder/sample-programs-website/sources/programs/file-io/ruby/how-to-implement-the-solution.md

 ```

 In this sample code we used the bitshift left operators to write the text.
 We
-could have used the write() method to write text instead of using the operators.
+could have used the write()Â method to write text instead of using the operators.

 Next, we flush the file: